crewAIInc/crewAI/README.md

 A: CrewAI uses anonymous telemetry to collect usage data for improvement purposes.
 No sensitive data (like prompts, task descriptions, or API calls) is collected.
 Users can opt-in to share more detailed data by setting `share_crew=True` on their Crews.

 ### Q: Where can I find examples of CrewAI in action?
-A: You can find various real-life examples in the [crewAI-examples repository](https://github.com/crewAIInc/crewAI-examples), including trip planners, stock analysis tools, and more.
+A: You can find various real-life examples in the [CrewAI-examples repository](https://github.com/crewAIInc/crewAI-examples), including trip planners, stock analysis tools, and more.

 ### Q: How can I contribute to CrewAI?
 A: Contributions are welcome!
 You can fork the repository, create a new branch for your feature, add your improvement, and send a pull request.
 Check the Contribution section in the README for more details.